Section 29-21.2 District S-R, scenic roadway area overlay.

 parcel.
 No tract, lot or parcel shall have more than two (2) driveways.

-shall be substantially met before a street is
+The following criteria shall be met before a street is designated

 woodlands, park land or private conservation areas.